DWiskow/CaddyGoAccessDataLoggerConverter/README.md

 # CaddyGoAccessDataLoggerConverter
-#### Caddy/GoAccess data logger &amp; converter that translates Caddy web server JSON logs into a format that GoAccess can ingest and exploit in batch or real-time.
+#### Caddy/GoAccess data logger &amp; converter that translates Caddy web server JSON logs into a format that GoAccess can ingest and exploit in either batch or real-time.

 [Caddy](https://caddyserver.com) is a powerful, extensible platform to serve your sites, services, and apps, written in Go.
 Although most people use it as a web server or proxy.
 It provides a really simple, performant and flexible platform to host secure static web sites and web applications.